mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 If you feel that the dots are a bit distracting you can press :kbd:`Tab` to reduce the size or hide the dots. to zoom out you can press :kbd:`Ctrl + ↓` and :kbd:`Ctrl + ↑` vice versa.
 Panning is done by |mousemiddle| + drag.
 Press :kbd:`Spacebar` to generate the colors.
 If you want to replace a color select the color by |mousemiddle| and pressing :kbd:`R` then you can select an alternate color from the palette.

 Once you have finished adding the desired flat colors you can press :kbd:`Enter` to apply the filter.
-Then don't forget to press **Ok** in the GMIC dialog box.
+Then don't forget to press **Ok** in the G'MIC dialog box.

 The flats colors will be placed on a separate layer.
 You can check `this <http://www.davidrevoy.com/article240/gmic-line-art-colorization>`_ tutorial by David Revoy to know more about this technique.

 GMIC Colorize [comics]
 """"""""""""""""""""""

-Krita provides one more option to prepare flat colors through GMIC colorize comics filter.
-This technique needs some preparations before you run the GMIC filter.
+Krita provides one more option to prepare flat colors through G'MIC colorize comics filter.
+This technique needs some preparations before you run the G'MIC filter.
 This layer extrapolates the color spots that you input below the line art

 You have to create two layers below the line art, one for the color spots indicating which color you need to be filled in the region and one for the final extrapolated output of the filter.
 Mark some colors spots in the layer beneath the line art.
 The layer setup can be seen in the image below.